niazi-ali/niazi-ali.github.io/content/_index.md

         postcode: 'T2N 4V8'
         country: Canada
         country_code: CA
-      directions: Enter Building 1 and take the stairs to Office 200 on Floor 2
+      directions: Enter Social Sciences building and take the elevator to Office 447 on Floor 4
       office_hours:
         - 'Monday 10:00 to 13:00'
         - 'Wednesday 10:00 to 13:00'